kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Open Questions

+- Use Active atomic for checking active plan is running.
+- Add mode: Optimization at pre-enqueue for every pod.
+- Snapshot vs. SharedCache when running multiple in parallel causing multiple to be scheduled even though one is processed.
 - What to do with evicted and blocked pods - put them to queue or try again immediately?
   - For example, when running every-preempter mode and if we evict in cycle #1, then in cycle #2 this pod is currently not taken into account.
 - What to with batched pods, we do not succeed to bind on first try?